Correlation Between First Trust and IShares MSCI

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in First Trust Europe are ranked lower than 12 (%) of all global equities and portfolios over the last 90 days.
-Even with relatively unfluctuating technical and fundamental indicators, First Trust may actually be approaching a critical reversion point that can send shares even higher in March 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in First Trust Europe are ranked lower than 16 (%) of all global equities and portfolios over the last 90 days.
+Even with relatively unfluctuating technical and fundamental indicators, First Trust reported solid returns over the last few months and may actually be approaching a breakup point.

 iShares MSCI France